TexhBot-Dev/techbot/README.md

 # Pepeboy

-This is a not basic setup of a Discord bot using [sapphire framework](https://www.sapphirejs.com/) and [Prisma](https://www.prisma.io/) written in TypeScript
+This is a not basic setup of a Discord bot using [Sapphire Framework](https://www.sapphirejs.com/) and [Prisma](https://www.prisma.io/) written in TypeScript

 ## How to use it?